CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * select the files you want to import

-* click on download objects (the application will make a copy of the encrypted files in SD Dekstop).
+* click on **download objects** (the application will make a copy of the encrypted files in SD Dekstop).

-* click on open download location
+* click on **open download location**

-* then **I am not sure where they find the folder : XXXX**
+The files are downloaded to a directory called SDCONNECTDATA which is in the user's home directory.
+The forlder is automatically opened by Open Download Location.

 Note: **If you used CSC Sensitive Data Service public encryption key to encrypt the data, the files  will be decrypted automatically**.